Quadratic Modules Bifibred Over Nil(2)-Modules: Quadratic Modules Fibred over Nil(2)-Modules

-This is of course functorial and we can say that there is a functor from the category of nil(2)-complexes of length 2 to that of full subcategory of quadratic complexes of length 1 in which the quadratic modules with trivial quadratic map.
+where $L=C\otimes C$.
+This quadratic module is called the quadratic module associated to the nil(2)-module $\partial $.
+The category of nil(2)-modules can be considered to be a full subcategory of the category of quadratic modules.
+It is a reflective subcategory since there is a reflection functor given by Baues in \cite{baus}.
+This is of course functorial and we can say that there is a functor from the category of nil(2)-modules to that of quadratic modules.
+We denote it by